 Make sure you visit one of the many Ice Caves that can be found near Svartifoss in wintertime.
 You will need to join a guided tour but the day tours aren’t expensive and the experience is like no other.

-Vatnajökull National Park and Skaftafell Nature Reserve are true paradises in every season but the areas are perfect in winter.
+Vatnajökull National Park and Skaftafell Nature Reserve are true paradises in every season, but the areas are perfect in winter.
 With all its Ice Caves and Glacier Hiking options, adventurous souls are sure to have plenty to do!

-Svartifoss waterfall is often accessible in winter and incredibly beautiful.
+Svartifoss waterfall is often accessible in winter and is incredibly beautiful.
 Just be sure you are properly dressed in warm clothes and sturdy-soled shoes with ice peaks or a good grip.